chaseofthejungle/bash-networking-scripts/README.md

 # shell-cybersecurity-scripts

 An assortment of shell scripts, written for the bash interpreter unless otherwise indicated.

+**croncommand.sh:** Will schedule a user-specified command to run at a user-specified time interval.
 **diskconfig.sh:** Lists out mounted filesystems, partition config, and LVM config.
 **dnsinfo.sh:** Displays IP Address, Gateway Address, and DNS Server Address.
 **openports.sh:** Lists out open ports on a host device.